teodoran/stck/README.md

-stck
+STCK
 ====
 _a stack-based programming language_

-stck is is a programming languague inspired by [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)).
+STCK (pronounced stick) is is a programming languague inspired by [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)).
 Variables are never declared, values is just placed on a global stack.
 Syntax is minimal.
-Currently, the only supported data-type is 32-bit integers.
+The only supported data-type is 32-bit integers.

 Installation
 ------------

-You'll need a F# compiler (fsharpc/fshapri) to compile the stck interpreter.
+A very limited choice of prebuilt binaries can be found in the /binaries folder.
+If you can't find a binary that works for you, you'll need a F# compiler (fsharpc/fshapri) to compile the STCK interpreter.
 [This guide](http://fsharp.org/use/linux/) is usefull if you're using Linux.
-When the compiler is installed, simply run:
+When the compiler is installed, navigate to the folder containing `stck.fs` and run:

-    fsharpc stck.fs && ./stck.exe ./euler-one.stck
+    fsharpc stck.fs && ./stck.exe ./samples/euler-one.stck

 This should compile the interpreter into stck.exe, and run a stck-program, solving the first [Project Euler](https://projecteuler.net/) problem.
 Just running stck.exe will launch the interactive interpreter.

 Using the languague
 -------------------

 **Delimiting lines**

 When using the interpreter, return acts as the line delimiter.